 The Department of Planning and Economic Development (PED) provides funding, participates in regional fair housing initiatives, provides direct service, and promotes fair housing policies

-- The Rental Rehabilitation Loan Program provided no interest loans for responsible landlords desiring to upgrade their current property classification by making property improvements that increase the safety and quality of rental units
+- The Rental Rehabilitation Loan Program provides no-interest loans for responsible landlords desiring to upgrade their current property classification by making property improvements that increase the safety and quality of rental units

 The Department of Safety and Inspections (DSI) promotes the safety of Saint Paul’s housing stock, for renters and homeowners.

-- Prospective tenants can review inspection records for specific rental properties through DSI's Property Look-up Tool.
+- Prospective tenants can review inspection records for specific rental properties through Saint Paul's Online Services property search portal.

-- Prospective tenant can identify specific area within Saint Paul and review the most recent inspection grades those properties received through DSI's Certificate of Occupancy Map.
+- Prospective tenants can identify specific areas within Saint Paul and review the most recent inspection grades those properties received through DSI's Certificate of Occupancy Map.

 The Department of Human Rights and Equal Employment Opportunity (HREEO) provides fair housing training to landlords and tenants, investigates fair housing complaints, and participates in policy development.